 Despite Reports Katie Holmes Is Not Outraged About E!
-Series ‘The Arrangement’
+Series ‘The Arrangement’ [Debunked]

 — REDBOOK (@redbookmag) January 14, 2017

 It’s therefore not difficult to see the similarities between Tom Cruise and Katie Holmes’ marriage and this particular plot.
-Yet despite this, The Arrangement is not based on their life and Katie is not outraged by such similarities.
+Yet despite this, The Arrangement is not based on their life, and Katie is not outraged by such similarities.
 Holmes has enough to keep her busy and focused on such as her own career which is on fire right now seeing as she has taken on the role of director recently and is doing a remarkable job acting as Jackie Kennedy in Kennedys: After Camelot.
 The actress also ensures to be a hands-on mom to her daughter Suri Cruise, whom Katie shares with Tom Cruise.

 [Feature Image by Frederick M. Brown/Getty Images]